CharaD7/chara-dotfiles/README.md

 https://github.com/CharaD7/chara-dotfiles/assets/9804780/324b41a7-729a-4184-8802-bbdafc792238

-[Fish](https://fishshell.com) terminal is one of the best terminals to use as a developer if [VIM](https://vim.org) is your preferred IDE.
+[Fish](https://fishshell.com) shells is one of the best shells to use as a developer if [VIM](https://vim.org) is your preferred IDE.
 It has been made such that there is a mode you can switch to in order to emulate [VIM](https://vim.org) commands, making you the developer super-productive.
 To learn more about scripting with fish, kindly visit the [docs](https://fishshell.com/docs/current/index.html).